IceCure Medical (NASDAQ:ICCM) Rating Reiterated by HC Wainwright

-IceCure Medical (NASDAQ:ICCM – Get Free Report)‘s stock had its “buy” rating reaffirmed by stock analysts at HC Wainwright in a report issued on Wednesday, Benzinga reports.
-They presently have a $3.00 target price on the stock.
-HC Wainwright’s price objective indicates a potential upside of 188.46% from the company’s current price.
+IceCure Medical (NASDAQ:ICCM – Get Free Report)‘s stock had its “buy” rating restated by analysts at HC Wainwright in a report issued on Wednesday, Benzinga reports.
+They currently have a $3.00 price target on the stock.
+HC Wainwright’s price target would indicate a potential upside of 209.28% from the company’s current price.

-Separately, Alliance Global Partners lifted their price objective on IceCure Medical from $1.90 to $2.90 and gave the stock a “buy” rating in a report on Wednesday, March 20th.
+Separately, Alliance Global Partners lifted their price target on IceCure Medical from $1.90 to $2.90 and gave the stock a “buy” rating in a research report on Wednesday, March 20th.

-IceCure Medical (NASDAQ:ICCM – Get Free Report) last released its quarterly earnings data on Wednesday, April 3rd.
-The company reported ($0.07) EPS for the quarter, topping the consensus estimate of ($0.08) by $0.01.
-IceCure Medical had a negative return on equity of 86.96% and a negative net margin of 453.76%.
-The company had revenue of $1.26 million during the quarter.
-During the same quarter in the previous year, the business posted ($0.11) earnings per share.
-As a group, equities analysts expect that IceCure Medical will post -0.28 EPS for the current fiscal year.
+IceCure Medical (NASDAQ:ICCM – Get Free Report) last issued its quarterly earnings results on Tuesday, May 28th.
+The company reported ($0.08) earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of ($0.08).
+IceCure Medical had a negative net margin of 444.30% and a negative return on equity of 101.66%.
+The business had revenue of $0.74 million for the quarter, compared to analyst estimates of $0.80 million.
+During the same quarter in the prior year, the business posted ($0.08) EPS.
+As a group, equities analysts anticipate that IceCure Medical will post -0.28 EPS for the current fiscal year.

 IceCure Medical Ltd, a commercial stage medical device company, engages in the research, development, and commercialization of medical devices for cryoablation (freezing) of tumors in the human body.
 It offers ProSense system, a single probe system for the treatment of breast tumors; and IceSense3 system for ablation indications to urology, oncology, dermatology, gynecology, general surgery, thoracic surgery, and proctology.